joeLepper/jl-sequencer/README.md

 react.renderComponent(sequencer(props), container)
 ```

-An example is available by cloning this repo.
+An example is available by cloning this repo (`git clone https://github.com/joeLepper/jl-sequencer.git`).

-Simply say `gulp` and point your browser at `localhost:3000`.
+Start `gulp` and point your browser at `localhost:3000`.

 Properties
 ----------